tpoisot/ms_pop_networks/ms_pop.md

 by the probability of simultaneously observing $i$ and $j$ together, *i.e.*
 $\text{P}(i \cap j)$.
 Thus, the existence of any ecological interaction will be contingent upon *other* ecological interactions driving local co-occurrence [@araujo_using_2011].
 Based on this argument, ecological networks cannot be LIMITED TO a collection of pairwise interactions.
 Our view of them needs be updated to account for the importance of the context surrounding these interactions (Box 2).
-From a biogeographic standpoint, it requires us to develop a theory based on interaction co-occurrence in addition to the current knowledge encompassing only species co-occurrence. @araujo_using_2011 and @allesina_competitive_2011 introduced the idea that competitive interactions can leave a trace in species co-occurrence network.
+From a biogeographic standpoint, it requires us to develop a theory based on interaction co-occurrence in addition to the current knowledge encompassing only species co-occurrence. @araujo_using_2011 and
+@allesina_competitive_2011 introduced the idea that competitive interactions can leave a trace in species co-occurrence network.
 A direct consequence of this result is that, for example, trophic interactions are constrained by species competition outcome *before* they are even constrained by predation-related traits.
+So as to fully understand interactions and their indirect effects, however, there is a need to develop new conceptual tools to *represent* effects that interactions have on one another.
+In a graph theoretical perspective, this would amount to establishing edges between pairs of edges, a task for which there is no conceptual or methodological background yet.

 # Conclusions